Many expecting mothers experience a frustrating lack of energy during pregnancy, especially during the first trimester and the third trimester.

 Lack of energy during the third trimester

 A lack of energy during the third trimester shouldn’t be surprising.
-Your Baby is really growing, your body is changing, and you have to exert more energy to get things done.
+Your Child is really growing, your body is changing, and you have to exert more energy to get things done.
 The extra effort can easily drain your existent energy and leave you feeling tired and exhausted.
 Getting adequate sleep may also be more challenging as your body changes and your baby grows.
 The lack of quality sleep can leave you with less energy and feeling tired.

 How to manage a lack of energy